-5.8.1 Tool radius compensation
+5.9.1 Tool radius compensation

 If the splint is to be milled, you can set a cutter radius correction in this step to ensure an exact fit of the rail.
 To do this, simply select the Tool radius compensation field and enter the desired value in mm, see image 35.

-image 35: Adjust tool radius compensation.
+If the tool radius compensation is only to be applied basally, a tick must be placed next to Not on outside.